 Utilizing standard precautions and correctly employing Personal Protective Equipment (PPE) are essential to ensure laboratory personnel safety.

 Ensure that laboratory safety equipment such as emergency eyewashes, showers, and fire extinguishers are unobstructed at all times.
 Electrical panels in the department should have three shoes of clearance in front of them.

 Check all lab electric cords as well for fraying or other damage.
 Ensure that compressed gas tanks are secured to prevent tipping.

 A career in a laboratory setting involves working with complex procedures and hazardous materials.

 Regulatory agencies, and common sense, demand that staff can work safely every day.
-It is critical that staff are educated on the proper use of lab equipment for effective infection prevention in the workplace.
-Facilities should complete an assessment of the physical laboratory workspace, correct any issues discovered and educate staff to prevent reoccurrences.
-Once the physical lab environment is in safe order, it is time to ensure that features are in place that will help staff to maintain safety in the event of an accident.
+Staff must be educated on the proper use of lab equipment for effective infection prevention in the workplace.
+Facilities should complete an assessment of the physical laboratory workspace, correct any issues discovered, and educate staff to prevent reoccurrences.
+Once the physical lab environment is in safe order, it is time to ensure that features are in place that will help staff maintain safety in the event of an accident.